 Key To Success

-- Take a beekeeping class – Register For Beekeeping Class
+- Take a beekeeping class (February 20th or March 20th) – Register For Beekeeping Class

 - Join your local bee club CGBA Membership Form

 Would you like a teacher in your beekeeping?
 Sixty-five percent of beekeepers report they have a mentor (teacher).
 Whether you have a designated person in your life who is titled a ‘mentor’ or someone you often call upon with questions or concerns; your ability to grow in your profession or hobby exponentially grows when someone is there to guide and advise you in your endeavors.

 The bee season extends from February through November each year.

 You will learn to identify the Queen, Worker and Drone.
 Frame inspections to visualize eggs and larvae.
 Disease concerns to watch out for.
 Varroa Mite management and much more.

 For 2021, all hives in the Mentoring Program will have the added benefit of Sequestering the Queen.
 Varroa destructor mites are the number one cause of colony loss.
 Creating a Brood Break (Sequestering the Queen) interrupts the lifecycle of the Varroa mite.
 The normal fee for this service is $100.00, but will be included in the Mentoring Program.